snrqz/Snake-Py/README.md

 # Snake Game

-A simple snake game, use your arrow keys to control the snake
+A pretty much simple snake game, use the arrow keys to control the snake